WebOrigami/docs/src/content/framework/tutorial.md

 In Graph Origami, you build things from a combination of real files that are stored permanently and virtual files that are created on demand according to your instructions.
 These virtual "files" can be anything from a single number or text string to a typical document or media file.

-As you build a collection of virtual folders and files, it's helpful to be able to think about their structure as a _graph_.
-Colloquially speaking, a graph is the sort of boxes-with-arrows diagram you often see depicting the structure of organizations, processes, and websites.
+As you build a collection of virtual folders and files, it's helpful to be able to think about their structure as a _tree_.
+Colloquially speaking, a tree is the sort of boxes-with-arrows diagram you often see depicting the structure of organizations or websites.

-Graph Origami lets you define a graph in several ways, and one way is to write formulas in a file with a `.ori` extension.
+Graph Origami lets you define a tree in several ways, and one way is to write formulas in a file with a `.ori` extension.

 <span class="tutorialStep"></span> In the `src` folder, open `site.ori`: